DREDGE-Mods/.github/profile/README.md

 - The [mod manager](https://github.com/DREDGE-Mods/DredgeModManager) is an application which can install, update, and enable mods from the database.

 - The [game libraries](https://github.com/DREDGE-Mods/DredgeGameLibs) publishes stripped and publicized game libraries from DREDGE to a Nuget package.
 Using this, DREDGE mods can take advantage of automatic building in GitHub actions, and modders can access private fields/properties/methods without needing to use reflection.
+NOTE: If you're just making mods, don't worry about this repo!
+The template above is already set up to use the stripped and publicized code produced by this.

 ## Community